jdiamond/pointless/README.md

 more methods on the Pointless object before accessing its value.

 Pointless objects provide many methods for manipulating their values and returning new Pointless objects.
-Here's a more involved example:
+Here's a more interesting example:

     P(document.querySelectorAll('#form input'))
     .filter(P.get('name'))